The most common questions you asked

 Only a translator appointed by the court may carry out certified translations.
 The translated document is firmly attached to the original (or a certified copy) and includes a translation clause confirming that the translation corresponds exactly to the original.
 The translator's clause is added at the end of the translation and certifies that the appointed court translator has personally translated the attached document and that the translation corresponds to the original.

 You will receive the certified translation as a hard copy.
 The original document (or an official copy) is firmly bound with the translation and the translator's clause, signature and seal (official round stamp with the state emblem).
 Most often the translation is tied with a tricolour string.
 You can pick up the finished bound translation at our office in Prague, Holešovice.
-We can also send finished translations by post or courier service.
+We can also despatch finished translations by post or courier service.

 Legal translations are translations of contracts or other legal text, but the translation does not need to be made and stamped by a certified translator.
 Although, of course, legal translators are experts in legal translations.
 These are mostly translations of contracts, laws, directives and other legal documents.